Pin Classes I: Growth Rates: Concluding Remarks

-Potential further directions for study include: \begin{itemize} \item A systematic study of pin class growth rates in three and four quadrants; \item The possibility of conjecturing a classification of `small' antichains (perhaps taking $\nu_{\mathcal{L}}$ as a cut-off) using $\mathcal{V}$-classes; \item The question of whether we can explicitly determine the generating function (not merely the growth rate) or \emph{any} not-eventually-recurrent pin class, such as the Liouville $\mathcal{V}$, introduced in the sequel. \end{itemize}
+Potential further directions for study include: \begin{itemize} \item A systematic study of pin class growth rates in three and four quadrants. \item The possibility of conjecturing a classification of `small' antichains (perhaps taking $\nu_{\mathcal{L}}$ as a cut-off) using pin classes in two quadrants. \item The question of whether we can explicitly determine the generating function (not merely the growth rate) or \emph{any} not-eventually-recurrent pin class, such as the Liouville $\mathcal{V}$. \end{itemize}